andrewskyboss/milestone-project-01/README.md

 ## Credits

+### Acknowledgments
-- My appreciate and Big Thank You to my Mentor [Malia Havlicek](https://code-institute-room.slack.com/team/UERRFE54G) for help and invaluable advices.
+- My appreciate and Big Thank You to my Mentor [Malia Havlicek](https://code-institute-room.slack.com/team/UERRFE54G) for help in testing, review and invaluable advices.